What is TIMSS?

-How many schools are participating in TIMSS field trial in England and what is involved?
+How many schools are participating in TIMSS in Northern Ireland and what is involved?

 Your child’s school is one of 150 schools in Northern Ireland that have been selected to participate and we are delighted to be involved.
 The study involves answering a range of questions on mathematics and science on a computer, as well as a short questionnaire.
 Your child doesn’t need to do anything to prepare and nor will it affect their results or progress in school.
 The TIMSS results include no data that could identify your child or their school, this is because it is the education system, not your child, that is being reviewed.
 We recommend pupils bring a book they can read if they finish early.

 What information will be collected and why?